Maceris/Hemera/docs/types.md

 Relative pointers refer to an address relative to their own, and have different sizes.
 An 8-bit relative pointer is quite small, but can only refer to things 128 bytes below and 127 bytes above their own address.

+There is no pointer arithmetic on regular pointers, though raw pointers and relative pointers (being closer to integers) do allow it.

 ## Strings